-Permaculture is notoriously difficult to define since is a wholistic design system based on over a dozen core principles.
-Permaculture is unique in it’s ethical goals of Care for the Earth; Care for People; and Fairshare of Surplus.
+Permaculture is notoriously difficult to define.
+It is a holistic design system based on over a dozen core principles.
+Permaculture is unique in its ethical goals: Care for the Earth; Care for People; and Fairshare of Surplus.
 The basic level of professionalism is the 72 hr.
-Permaculture Design Certificate (PDC), followed by addition experience in design.
+Permaculture Design Certificate (PDC), followed by additional experience in design.

 From David Holmgren (co-founder of permaculture): “‘Consciously designed landscapes which mimic the patterns and relationships found in nature, while yielding an abundance of food, fibre and energy for provision of local needs’…the use of systems thinking and design principles that provide the organising framework for implementing the above vision.”
 From Permaculture: Principles and Pathways Beyond Sustainability (2002)